By Kristin Gray, Jenna Laib, Sarah Caban

 - Next, family members experience a warm-up from the curriculum lesson.
 Teachers may need to contextualize this, explaining how it fits into the unit’s narrative arc, and then facilitate it as written in the curriculum.
 We purposefully chose an activity with a warm-up that is more open in order to invite everyone into the mathematics.
 In addition to demonstrating a curriculum lesson that students experience, this time also gives family members time to warm up their own mathematical thinking.

 - The warm-up segues into a lesson activity that follows.
 This is an anchoring experience meant to set the stage for what it looks and sounds like for the students to learn math this year.
 We purposefully chose an activity that is hands-on, involves some intuition outside of simply knowing or not knowing the math, and can be supported by the use of mathematical tools.
-It is important to be mindful that this may be the first time parents are engaging with a mathematical task like the ones in the curriculum, so they must feel supported as they work, be encouraged to collaborate, and experience moments of success.
+It is important to be mindful that this may be the first time families are engaging with a mathematical task like the ones in the curriculum, so they must feel supported as they work, be encouraged to collaborate, and experience moments of success.

-- To extend the experience of the lesson activity, parents are invited to read through a portion of the Unit 1 family support letter.
+- To extend the experience of the lesson activity, families are invited to read through a portion of the Unit 1 family support letter.
 Teachers should encourage families to make connections to the warm-up and lesson activity as they read.
 Just as we suggest doing throughout the school year, we chose to only include the portion of the letter from the section of the unit they experienced to keep the reading length manageable and content-focused.
 This is an opportunity for the teacher to also demonstrate how to access the family letters and student materials as well as offer strategies for using them, e.g., to understand content before jumping into homework help, to support students that need or want extra practice, etc.

 - To close, we suggest revisiting the framing question: What does it mean to ‘do’ math?
-Families will have experienced three activities as a group: a warm-up, a lesson activity, and parent letter.
+Families will have experienced three activities as a group: a warm-up, a lesson activity, and family letter.
 Consider asking: What did it feel like to do math tonight?
 What felt different from what you remember about doing math when you were in middle school?
 How might this approach improve learning and understanding in math?
 How can these resources help you support your child this year?